 From time to time, appliances and furniture are made available to Mid-America students at no cost.
-A clothes closet is maintained in the community building at MASH for the convenience of seminary families.
-Information may be secured from Campus Life.
+A clothes closet is maintained in the community building at MASH for the convenience of Mid-America families.
+Information may be secured from Student Life.